 Payment is needed by 100Yen coins but there is a machine which gives out change.

-Failing that if you cannot see a coin locker free in Himeji Station at all, you can go out of the station and to the shopping mall underneath and there are coin lockers there.
+If you happen to be at Himeji Station and it is really busy and all of the lockers are full, you can go out of the station and to the shopping mall underneath and there are coin lockers there.

 One thing’s for sure, you do not need to arrange a luggage forwarding service when stopping at Himeji Castle as some TripAdvisor threads recommend!

-Remember that once you’ve paid and locked your locker, it’s locked and you’ll need to pay again to open it and close it so get everything out you need to visit Himeji Castle, including your JR Pass as you need to show this again to get out of the station and to get another ticket to your next stop before picking your bags up.
+Remember that once you’ve paid and locked your locker, it’s locked and you’ll need to pay again to open it and close it so get everything out you need to visit Himeji Castle, including your JR Pass as you need to show your JR Pass to get out of the station and to get another ticket to your next stop before picking your bags up.

-It’s really easy to get from Himeji Train Station to Himeji Castle as it’s a straight 15-minute walk from Himeji Station to the Castle and the Castle can be seen in the distance as soon as you leave the train station which is really impressive.
+It’s really easy to get from Himeji Train Station to Himeji Castle as it’s a straight 15-minute walk from Himeji Station to the Castle and the Castle can be seen in the distance as soon as you leave the train station which is really impressive which makes a Himeji day trip so easy!

 You can visit the very outer edges of Himeji Castle for free however to get any closer you must pay and the entrance fee for Himeji Castle is 1000Yen per person.